Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in seven of their past 10 games and won five of those contests.
+- The Twins have played as the favorite in eight of their past 10 games and won six of those contests.

 - In their last game with a spread, the Twins failed to cover.